faithnjoki/To-do-List/readme.md

 ## BDD
     As a user, I would like to:

-- Register and account.
+- Register  account.
 - Login the registered account.
 - View Create,Read, update or delete on my to do list.
-- Can register Multiple users and login to their account and see their tasks thats shoukd have the CRUD too.
+- Can register Multiple users and login to their account and see their tasks thats shoukd have CRUD too.

 ## Technologies Used
 - Python Django Framework